Malaysia · audience itinerary

 Insider tips

-- ◆Utilize ride-sharing apps like Grab for affordable and convenient transport.
+- ◆Utilize ride-sharing apps like Grab for convenient and affordable transportation.

-- ◆Carry small denominations of Malaysian Ringgit (MYR) for street food and smaller purchases.
+- ◆Carry small denominations of Malaysian Ringgit (MYR) for street vendors and local eateries.

 Packing highlights